Seamless Background-to-Foreground Handoff¶

 Four components make this work:

 The agent stops before nuanced judgment calls — not at failure and not at 100%.
-The ~90% figure is illustrative; the real criterion is "the remaining work requires human judgment."
-Triggering points include:
+The ~90% figure is illustrative.
+The real test is whether the remaining work needs human judgment.
+Triggers include:

-- Confidence falls below a threshold on a decision with external impact
+- Confidence falls below a threshold on a decision with external consequences

 - Multiple valid options exist and the choice reflects preference, not correctness

-- The task requires testing against infrastructure or environments the agent cannot reach
+- The task needs testing against infrastructure or environments the agent cannot reach

 The handoff passes a compact summary, not the full conversation history.
 The nibzard/awesome-agentic-patterns catalog describes significant compression between the agent's full execution trace and the handoff summary.
 The summary captures: